 Here`s a look at the work of some of the principal cast:

-- Frost has the perfect physique for his character, who is a video game playing weirdo.
-However, he’s a fun weirdo and you know you’d hang out with him, too.
+- Frost has the perfect physique for his character, who is a video game playing slacker.
+However, he’s a fun slacker and you know you’d hang out with him, too.
 Frost does good physical comedy as well as being a good comedic actor.
 He’s also been in “Hot Fuzz,” which is another film co-written by Pegg with Edgar Wright, who is also the director of “Shaun of the Dead.”

 - British actor Kate Ashfield plays Pegg’s girlfriend “Liz.”
 She, like Pegg, is pitch perfect in the role and looks to revel in trading verbal punches with the headliner and has the requisite strength in both person and personality to survive the zombie apocalypse.
 Ashfield has a career primarily on British TV and films but you might have seen her in “The War Zone.”